stashed/docs/docs/concepts/crds/appbinding.md

 ## Next Steps

-- Learn how to backup databases using Stash from [here](/docs/guides/databases/backup.md).
+- Learn how to backup/restore databases using Stash from [here](/docs/guides/latest/databases/overview.md).
-- Learn how to restore backed up database using Stash from [here](/docs/guides/databases/restore.md).